hussar-lang/hussar/README.md

 ## What's this?
 This is my implementation of the Monkey interpreter in Go, based on Thorsten Ball's [Writing an Interpreter in Go](https://interpreterbook.com/) with my own changes, extensions and improvements (coming soon).

 Once the project is more feature complete, I start tagging releases, and the master branch will only contain stable releases.
+These releases will follow [SemVer 2.0](https://semver.org/spec/v2.0.0.html) and each major and minor update will be named as well.
 Development will then take place on what is currently the *experimental* branch.

 ## Planned/To Do
 - [x] Add basic recursion.